RookieJunChen/MC-SpEx_demo/index.md

     <img style="zoom: 55%; "
     src="./data/fig/total_arch_new.jpg">
     <br>
     <div class="caption" style="max-width: 600px;"> Fig.1: The overall diagram of the Z-SpEx.
 The dotted border represents the module with shared weights.
 The "\(\otimes\)" means element-wise multiplication.
-The “SI-SDR Loss" and ”CE Loss" refer to the scale-invariant signal-to-distortion ratio loss and cross-entropy loss in multi-task learning
+The “SI-SDR Loss" and ”CE Loss" refer to the scale-invariant signal-to-distortion ratio loss and cross-entropy loss in multi-task learning.
     </div>
 </center>